 Lastly, Warsh favors stronger capital and liquidity buffers as well as “more rigorous risk-management practices” to operate as safeguards.
 “Simplifying corporate forms and structures so firms can quickly be unwound, particularly across borders, would be a welcome development.”

 The current trend toward Washington “micromanagement” of banks is a dangerous development, said Warsh; one that “can harm an economy that desperately needs a competitive, vibrant, sustainable banking system.”
-Indeed, the whole of the US economy “runs grave risks if we slouch toward a quasi-public utility model.”
+Indeed, the whole of the American economy “runs grave risks if we slouch toward a quasi-public utility model.”

 I worry that some systemically significant firms may end up willing to accept new, permanent government masters and supplementary public purposes in order to protect their status.
 Apportioning economic rents to appease the official sector may appear rational to some firms.
 But, it is destructive to the financial and economic system overall.
 We should not want clients of the state at the core of our financial system.
 We do not want some new social contract between government and large banks.
 Now more than ever, we need more private firms competing to serve client needs and make markets.